radamshiya/Ryan_portfolio/src/content/projects/01-workshop.md

 ---
 title: "Shaping the Future of AI Within Research and Design"
-summary: "Crafting AI workshops for the University of Washington’s Master of Human-Computer Interaction and Design program."
+summary: "Crafting AI workshops for the University of Washington's Master of Human-Computer Interaction and Design program."
 role: "Co-Instructor and Curriculum Designer"
 date: "2025"
 image: "/images/ryan_sarah_workshop.png"
+imageAlt: "Ryan Adams and Sarah Outhwaite presenting an AI workshop to students at the University of Washington"
+imageCaption: "Co-instructors Ryan Adams and Sarah Outhwaite leading a hands-on AI workshop session for MHCI+D students"
 featured: true
 ---